College of Nursing and Health Professions

 the only nurse anesthesia program in Mississippi

 A grant made possible through the Asbury Foundation Distinguished Professor in Nursing fund is helping our nursing faculty and students provide healthcare to an under-served area of Hattiesburg.
-Dr. Elizabeth Tinnon, associate professor in the College of Nursing and Health Professions, is coordinating the grant project in partnership with the University’s Institute for Disability Studies.
+Dr. Cathy Hughes, assistant teaching professor in the College of Nursing and Health Professions, is coordinating the grant project in partnership with the University’s Institute for Disability Studies.
 Fellowship Health Clinic (FHC) is located on Edwards Street in southeast Hattiesburg and provides high quality medical, dental and pharmaceutical care at no cost to eligible uninsured and underinsured residents of Forrest and Lamar counties.